tanzengehen/kirundi-lemmatize-search/README.md

 <img width=60% src="images/kirundi_nlp2.jpg">
 Than enter your text-search-query.
 <img src="images/kirundi_nlp3.jpg">
-If there are results you'll find a list of maximum 20 results.
+If there are results you'll find a list of maximum 20 results in the terminal, but all results are stored in a txt-file.
 Starting with the character number in the text, where it was found and surrounding text (previous and following 50 characters).

 ## Support
 deki.kazinduzi(at)gmail.com